-Entrepreneurship is a stalwart in a strong economy, bringing new ideas, greater competition, and increased job creation.
+Despite the hardships COVID-19 has brought to the economy, many people have chosen this time to become entrepreneurs.
+Entrepreneurship brings new ideas, greater competition, and increased job creation.
 However, when it comes to starting your own business, there are countless considerations that will determine your company’s success, including the way it’s structured.

 Determining your business structure, or the way your organization will be legally recognized, is a first step in launching a business.
 Sole proprietorships and limited liability companies (LLCs) are two business structures typically used by entrepreneurs as a starting point, and this article explores their differences, benefits, and drawbacks.

 LLC or sole proprietorship?
 How to make the right choice for your business

 What is a sole proprietorship?
 A sole proprietorship is the easiest type of business to start, as it requires no formal registration.
 This business structure is tied to you as an individual, and you have complete control over its direction and growth.
 This freedom comes with responsibility; as the owner of a sole proprietorship, you are personally accountable for paying taxes on the business, and you’re also legally liable if any contingencies should arise.

 What is a limited liability company?
 An LLC reduces the risk of its owners, shielding them from liability in the case of legal action or bankruptcy (more on this below).
 An LLC must be registered with the state, and the expenses and paperwork involved in registration vary according to state law.
 Individuals, groups of people, and corporations can form LLCs, and all members must declare income and losses on their personal tax returns—LLCs do not pay taxes themselves.
 Owners of LLCs (called “members”) have more freedom than owners of corporations, who have to go through a board of directors to make drastic changes.